joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 - Do we foresee unplanned tasks? how many and how often?
 - How long can take research spikes?
 - How are we going to estimate our task?
+- When is mandatory to write down a tech RFC about solution details?

 ---

 # Product
 ## Bootstrapping

-- Did some UX researchers do some market research or interview users?
+- Did our UX researchers do a market research or interviewed users?
 - Have we got mockups ready to be implemented?
 - Have we got a memo/documentation about the product's vision?
+- Have we got product document with the specification?
 - Have we got a rough idea about what KPIs we want to measure?
 - Have we got enough backlog/user stories well described?
+- What are our weaknesses in the project's scope?

 ---

 # Team
 ## Bootstrapping

-- What methodology do we want to follow?
+- What methodology do we want to follow/implement?
-- What ceremonies do we want to place?
+- What ceremonies do we want to enable?
 - What principles have we got?
 - How are we going to assess our team's performance?
 - Which team culture do we want to achieve?
-- How do we want to onboard the people?
+- How do we want to onboard engineers?

 ---